ferkofodor-dtu/probeai/reports/README.md

 >
 > Answer:

-I adopted DVC (Data Version Control) to manage data efficiently in the project.
-DVC streamlined the version control of large datasets, promoting reproducibility and collaboration.
-By separating data from code, DVC enhanced experiment consistency and traceability, simplifying sharing and replication.
-Its lightweight nature preserved data integrity while minimizing storage in the version control system.
-This approach ensured reliable data pipelines and facilitated seamless tracking of changes over time.
-DVC's significance was particularly evident in scenarios with evolving large datasets, where systematic tracking and documentation of data changes were essential.
+I adopted DVC (Data Version Control) to manage data efficiently in the project, but truth to be told, for the small amount of data I am working with it was more or a pain than a gain.
+It especially gets complicated with the different tokens and authentications required to access the data.
+However, I can without a doubt see the benefits of using DVC for larger projects with more data.
+It allows us to version data, track changes, and share data across teams.
+It also allows us to reproduce experiments and pipelines, which is crucial for the long-term sustainability of the project.

 ### Question 11